Oppenheimer & Co. Inc. Sells 17,652 Shares of Sprott Physical Gold and Silver Trust (NYSEAMERICAN:CEF)

 Oppenheimer & Co.
-Inc. decreased its position in shares of Sprott Physical Gold and Silver Trust (NYSEAMERICAN:CEF – Get Rating) by 22.3% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 61,375 shares of the company’s stock after selling 17,652 shares during the quarter.
+Inc. trimmed its position in Sprott Physical Gold and Silver Trust (NYSEAMERICAN:CEF – Get Rating) by 22.3% in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 61,375 shares of the company’s stock after selling 17,652 shares during the period.
 Oppenheimer & Co.
-Inc.’s holdings in Sprott Physical Gold and Silver Trust were worth $1,089,000 at the end of the most recent reporting period.
+Inc.’s holdings in Sprott Physical Gold and Silver Trust were worth $1,089,000 at the end of the most recent quarter.

 Sprott Physical Gold and Silver Trust is an exchange traded commodity launched and managed by Sprott Asset Management, LP.
 The fund invests in commodity markets.
 It invests in London Good Delivery physical gold and silver bullion.
 Sprott Physical Gold and Silver Trust was formed on October 26, 2017 and is domiciled in Canada.